Grow your creative juices flowing with these things to draw! Step by step drawing lessons will give you easy drawing ideas!

 What are the best pencils for sketching?

-For detail, you want H pencils and for adding shading and texture, you will want B pencils.
+For detail, you want H pencils and for adding shadows and texture, you will want B pencils.
 The hardness of the pencil’s graphite core is usually marked on the side of the pencil.
 The higher the number, the harder the graphite and the lighter the mark left on the paper.
 The standard sketching pencil is HB or 2B.

 What are the best sketchbooks?

-I personally like spiral bound sketchbooks as they are easy to keep the page open, but you need one that feels good to you.
+I personally like spiral-bound sketchbooks as they are easy to keep the page open, but you need one that feels good to you.
 The size doesn’t really matter.
 If you want to sketch on the go be sure to choose something smaller that will easily fit into a purse or backpack, so you can pull it out and start working wherever inspiration strikes.

-Here are some popular brands.
+Here are some popular brands. (affiliate links)

 - Strathmore Series 400 Sketchbook